 Below are the basics for keeping bearded dragons.

-Cage- Young bearded dragons can be kept in 30" x 12" terrariums or specialty cages.
+Cage: Young bearded dragons can be kept in 30" x 12" terrariums or specialty cages.
 Adults should be housed in terrariums at least 36" x 18" and two females or a mated pair of bearded dragons can be kept in this size cage.
 Floor space is more important than height.
-A screen lid should be used on top of the cage.
+An escape-proof screen lid should be used on top of the cage.

 Insect prey items should be appropriately sized and remove any insects not eaten after an hour.
 Feed insects no larger than the space between the lizard's eyes.
 Young dragons may eat 20-40 properly sized crickets every day.
 Adults can be fed mealworms, superworms, other acceptable feeder worms, feeder roaches or large crickets daily and may be fed pinky mice occasionally.
 It is best to offer insects in multiple, smaller meals daily.
 Other insects including waxworms, zophobas worms, silkworms, butterworms, red worms, and certain species of cockroaches, such as dubia roaches, are great for variety.